markround/tiller/README.md

 In addition to specifying values in YAML environment files, there are other plugins that can also provide values to be used in your templates, and you can easily [write your own](docs/developers.md).
 The plugins that ship with Tiller are :

- * File : The default plugins which read templates from ERB files on disk, and values from YAML file(s).
-This use-case is discussed below in this main document.
-You normally will want to enable this plugin unless you are fetching *everything* from another data source.
+ * File : The default template_ and data_source plugins which read templates from ERB files on disk, and values from YAML file(s).
+This use-case is discussed below in this main document. **Important:** You normally will want to enable these plugins unless you are fetching *everything* from another data source, as Tiller needs this to read configuration blocks from `common.yaml`, fetch templates from disk etc.
  * [Consul](docs/plugins/consul.md) : These plugins allow you to retrieve your templates and values from a [Consul](https://consul.io) cluster.
 Full documentation for this plugin is available in [consul.md](docs/plugins/consul.md), and there's also a blog post with a walk-through example at [http://www.markround.com/blog/2016/05/12/new-consul-plugin-for-tiller](http://www.markround.com/blog/2016/05/12/new-consul-plugin-for-tiller).
  * [Defaults](docs/plugins/defaults.md) : Make use of default values across your environments and templates - this can help avoid repeated definitions and makes for more efficient configuration.
  * [Environment variables](docs/plugins/environment.md) : Make use of environment variables in your templates.